kwatanabe777/k8s-smplapp-otel/readme.md

 - OTEL_PROPAGATORS="baggage,tracecontext"

 ## Use php & composer command
-pre-defined docker compose/kubectl exec wrapped funtions for php & composer command if docker environment, set CMD_ENV to "docker-compose" in setenv.sh or if k8s environment, set CMD_ENV to "k8s" in setenv.sh **Please note that when bootstrapping an image, the composer command cannot be executed unless it is specified to 'docker-compose'.**
+pre-defined docker compose/kubectl exec wrapped funtions for php & composer commands executing inside container.
+or if k8s environment, set CMD_ENV to "k8s" in setenv.sh
+or otherwise (docker environment) set CMD_ENV to empty in setenv.sh.
+**If you want to bootstrap the image,
+Note that CMD_ENV must be empty to run the composer command because docker is required.**
 ```bash
 . ./setenv.sh
 #(only once is needed at current shell)